Kong/insomnia-docs/docs/insomnia/install.md

 category-url: get-started
 ---

 Insomnia is available on Mac, Windows, and Linux.
-If you have not yet downloaded Insomnia, visit the Downloads Page.
+If you have not yet downloaded Insomnia, visit the [Download Page](https://insomnia.rest/download).

 ### Mac